 If there’s one thing every Southern woman knows, it’s that when tasked with hosting a bridal shower, a hostess has got to be on her a-game.
-From the invitations to the party favors, every detail has to be thought out.
+From the invitations to the marquee hire, every detail has to be thought out.
 Nothing is too precious, cute is a fair game, and the food and drink have to be delicious.
 We know the gaggle of guests will gossip about the choice in napkins, munchies, party games…well everything, because it’s just what Southern ladies do.

 But don’t worry.
 We at Pretty Southern have watched our mamas, aunts — and your mama’s friends who are also “aunts” — do this for years.

 Here are 10 tips for hosting the perfect pretty Southern shower.

 1. You don’t have to do it alone.
 For this recent event, all the groom’s aunts banned together (there were five total) to host the shower.
 It was truly a team effort including help with the preparations, event planners like Washington DC event planners for planning and of course the costs.
 This shower split five ways was fairly economical thanks to a few penny-pinching ideas.